muratk5n/thirdwave/en/2017/12/timeline-syria-tr.md

   * 13/03: Ankara suicide bombing killed  37 people injured 125
   * 19/03: Suicide bomb kills 4 in shopping street in Istanbul
   * 21/03: Iranian-TR businessman Zarrab implicated in earlier corruption scandal escapes to US possibly with a wealth of info on TR gov officials
+  * 01/04: An Obama interview reveals he considers TR PM a failure, an authoritarian, one who refuses to use his enormous army to bring stability to Syria
   * 22/05: PM resigns due to ruling party infighting
   * 28/06: Airport attack, 45 people were killed 239 people injured in TR
   * 15/07: TR coup attempt